barebox/barebox/Documentation/migration-guides/migration-2025.12.0.rst

   fitimage public keys to ``keyring=fit[,fit-hint=<fit_hint>]:<crt>``
 * The fit-hints in ``CONFIG_CRYPTO_PUBLIC_KEYS`` are now limited to identifiers matching the regular expression ``[a-zA-Z][a-zA-Z0-9_-]*``.
-Public keys with a ``fit-hint`` not conforming to this results in an error, affected key-hints must be changed.
+Public keys with a ``fit-hint`` not conforming to this result in an error, affected key-hints must be changed.
 Please reach out to the mailing list if this causes issues.